alexandertrefz/essence/packages/website/optimisations.md

 String concatenation (`append`, `prepend`), and an interpolation hole whose value is a literal and whose witness names a standard library `toString`.
-A written receiver proves what it can about itself, so `60::multiply(with 60)` is `NonZeroInteger`'s product rather than `Integer`'s by the time this reads it — that rung folds too, on the same two-written-Integers guard `lower-scalar-operations` reads it by. `1/2::multiply(with 2/3)` is `NonZeroRational`'s product for the same reason, and folds on the matching guard of two written Rationals. `NonZeroRational.reciprocal` is left as the call it
+A written receiver proves what it can about itself, so `60::multiply(with 60)` is `PositiveInteger`'s product rather than `Integer`'s by the time this reads it — that rung folds too, on the same two-written-Integers guard `lower-scalar-operations` reads it by, and so do `NonZeroInteger`'s and `NonNegativeInteger`'s. `1/2::multiply(with 2/3)` is `NonZeroRational`'s product for the same reason, and folds on the matching guard of two written Rationals.
-is: it takes one operand apart rather than combining two, and nobody has weighed it.
+`NonZeroRational.reciprocal` is left as the call it is: it takes one operand apart rather than combining two, and nobody has weighed it.
 Where every hole of an interpolated String folds, the whole String becomes a literal — and `pool-constants` then declares it once.

 Safe because the Compiler works the answer out THE SAME WAY the Program would have.
 Essence arithmetic is exact — the fold is carried out in bigints and pairs